DavisPL-Teaching/189c/review/study_guide.md

     + The strongest possible postcondition on the output Checks every piece of data in the output

+Stronger/weaker specs
+- Here are some specs spec1 and spec2, is spec1 stronger than spec2?
+- What is the strongest possible spec?
+What is the weakest possible spec?

+Types of specs
+- What is a safety property?
+- Which of the following are safety properties?
+- Is the following a functional correctness property?
+- Is the following a full functional correctness property?

 Pre/postconditions:
 - Is the program correct with respect to this pre/postcondition?
 - Which of the following preconditions are valid for this program and postcondition?

 Assume/assert:
 - Is the program correct given the assume() and assert() statements?